Click here to skip right to booking.

 So while it might feel like a lot, it's actually not so daunting.
 For example, my first recommendations might be to drink more water, eat whole wheat bread instead of white bread, or to drink whole milk instead of skim milk.
 These are simple and healthy changes to something you are already doing.
 It requires little sacrifice.

 This depends on what you want.
-I would personally prefer to talk mostly about nutrition all the time, but the reality is that most people aren't quite ready for this unconventional approach to mental health.
+I would personally prefer to talk mostly about nutrition all the time, but the reality is that most people aren't quite ready for this unconventional approach to mental health, and psychotherapy does need to involve a focus on the psychological and social aspects of your struggles.
 So instead, I spend a lot of my time doing talk/trauma therapy and just talk about nutrition once in a while.

 But I do sometimes get people who are ready to jump in with both feet.
-If that's you, I'll probably have you do a nutritional assessment (gathering your medial history and symptoms), a food & mood journal (writing down everything you eat for three days), and get you started on eating whole foods.
-I may also recommend professional supplements and I'll make adjustments to your recommendations every so often.
+If that's you, I'll probably have you do a nutritional assessment (gathering your medical history and symptoms), a food & mood journal (writing down everything you eat for three days and noting how it affects your emotions), and get you started on eating whole foods.
+I may also recommend professional supplements and we'll collaboratively make adjustments to your recommendations every so often.
 We will probably also do some conventional ("talk") therapy sessions while you work on the nutritional recommendations.

 Because many people would prefer to just "have someone to talk to," I don't have a separate service for nutritional psychotherapy.
-Just book regular mental health counseling and let me know that you want to go heavier on the nutrition component!
+Just book regular mental health counseling and let me know what your goals are.